yanjiaxuan/react-native-video/README.md

 **React Native 0.59 and below**

-Run `react-native link react-native-video` to link the react-native-video library.
+Run `react-native link react-native-video-new` to link the react-native-video-new library.

 #### Using CocoaPods (required to enable caching)